Skip to main content

 What changes when everyone on your marketing team has AI

 Roles blur.
 The strategist builds prototypes.
 The designer writes code.
 The marketer interrogates data without waiting for a report.
-When everyone on the team has AI tools, the traditional lanes break down, and that changes how the whole team thinks and works together.
+When everyone on the team has AI tools, the traditional lanes break down.

-And “what if” is the golden question.
+“What if” is the golden question.
 That’s when you know someone’s engaged.
-They’re going to add or bring a different perspective to the table.
-If we can break down those lanes and everybody is able to bring a “what if” question, we’re getting a diverse set of thinking.
-It’s not the same people with the same ideas.
+If we can break down those lanes so that everybody brings a “what if” question, we’re getting a diverse set of thinking from people who’d previously have waited their turn.

 McKinsey’s research backs this up at scale: a human team of two to five people can already supervise 50 to 100 specialised AI agents running an end-to-end process like launching a product (McKinsey ).
 Marketing executives who describe their AI use as mature have already seen 22% efficiency gains (McKinsey ).
-That’s not a theoretical projection.
-Those are numbers from teams already working this way.
+Those aren’t projections.
+They’re numbers from teams already working this way.

 We learned this the hard way.
 About a year ago, we were creating AI-assisted content for a client where the case studies were confidential.
 The constraints on what we could quote led to a stretch, a fictionalisation of evidence that went beyond the actual work.
-Effectively, we made up case study examples that weren’t accurate.
-The person who created them didn’t recognise the problem because they didn’t understand enough about what good looked like.
-The client and I both flagged it as not fit for purpose.
-We’re well past that point now, but it stuck as a clear reminder: AI output without domain knowledge to validate it is a risk.
+We made up case study examples that weren’t accurate.
+The person who created them didn’t spot the problem because they didn’t have enough context about the client to know.
+I flagged it.
+The client flagged it.
+We’re well past that now, but it stuck as a clear reminder: AI output without domain knowledge to check it against is a liability.

 What can B2B marketing teams actually create with AI?